kotest/kotest-cookbook/README.md

 If our dependency is a function, not an object, we don't need to mock - instead we can just build a test double.
 Generally using test doubles instead of mocks makes our lives easier, especially when we are dealing with complex problems.
+Usually we don't need any frameworks whatsoever to build test doubles - just plain simple functions built with Kotlin standard library will do.
+Surely Kotest's fakery comes very handy in some more complex cases, but usually we don't need it.
 <br/>
 <br/>
 We shall get to discussing complex scenarios later in this chapter, but let's start with a few simple ones.